Our Role Supporting You

-Lifestyle Magazine Scheme: There are more than 50,000 individual users of Nós.
+Lifestyle Magazine Scheme: According to statistics provided to Foras na Gaeilge, in 2018 there were 68,416 individual visits to the Nós website, a 44% increase on the previous year.
 The Nós Music Awards were held, aiming at new Irish language music, for the first time in 2015.
 More information is available here.

 An Irish Language Magazine Scheme: Comhar provides a platform for Irish language journalism in a magazine in hardcopy form and online.
-There was an increase of 25% in the sales and a new peer review magazine was launched, COMHARTaighde during 2015.
+A new peer review magazine was launched, COMHARTaighde during 2015.

 Foras na Gaeilge undertakes various projects in conjunction with magazines and newspapers including the special supplement An Ghaeilge agus 1916 issued with The Irish Times in March 2016, a series of columns on the theme of the Irish language and identity (now available as an ebook) and the Sult magazine, issued with the Irish Daily Mail during Seachtain na Gaeilge.

 As well as funding magazines and newspapers Foras na Gaeilge funds two Irish language community radio stations through the Community Radio Scheme.

 - Raidió na Life broadcasting to the wider Dublin area